Children's Hospital is part of the UPMC family.

 This gives doctors many different, more detailed views of the heart.

-At the Heart Institute at Children’s Hospital of Pittsburgh of UPMC, we perform CT scans with or without contrast.
+At the Heart Institute at UPMC Children’s Hospital of Pittsburgh, we perform CT scans with or without contrast.

 "Contrast" refers to a special dye that your child takes by mouth or through an IV line that allows doctors to see the heart or other organs more clearly.